Categories

 1 Rinse your tomatoes then slice and lay them cut side uppermost in a large shallow pan.

 2. Sprinkle them with salt and pepper and a drizzle of olive oil.
+If you’re adding garlic, tuck a few whole cloves, skin on, around the tomatoes.

-3. Turn them face down.
+3. Turn the tomatoes over – face down.

 4. Pop them in a medium oven (around 180c) for about 30 mins, until the skins just start to char